 - Elimination of quality-robbing boundary-layer mirror seeing

-- Elimination of figure-distortion caused by internal temperature gradients, making lightweight mirrors process & finish tozero-expansion levels
+- Elimination of figure-distortion caused by internal temperature gradients, thanks to near to zero CTE of Quartz

 - Extremely higher self-stiffness of the mirrors

-- Maintains tighter alignment tolerances required on modern optical systems through low mass 1/3 to 1/6 the mass of solid mirrors
+- Maintains tighter alignment tolerances required on modern optical systems through low mass 1/3 to 1/4 the mass of solid mirrors full thickness

 - Faster Slews, better tracking performances and higher throughput due to lower inertia of total instrument